eprbell/rp2/docs/user_faq.md

 The user adds the tokens to the `assets` field of the [config file](input_files.md#the-config-file): RP2 accepts as valid all the tokens present in this field.
 See also the question on [writing a config file from scratch](#can-i-avoid-writing-a-config-file-from-scratch).

 ### What Accounting Methods Are Supported?
-Currently the [FIFO](https://www.investopedia.com/terms/f/fifo.asp), [LIFO](https://www.investopedia.com/terms/l/lifo.asp) and [HIFO](https://www.investopedia.com/terms/h/hifo.asp) accounting methods are supported: they can be selected using the `-m` option on the command line.
+Currently the [FIFO](https://www.investopedia.com/terms/f/fifo.asp) accounting method is supported: it can be selected using the `-m` option on the command line.
 See also question on [changing accounting methods](#can-i-change-accounting-method).

 ### Can I Change Accounting Method?
 Yes, RP2 allows users to select a different accounting method on any given year.
 To do it don't pass the `-m` command line option and fill the `accounting_methods` section of the configuration file.
 Read the [configuration file documentation](input_files.md#the-config-file) for more information.